rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

 A while ago I created a [poster](/writing/creating-rlmeta-poster/index.html) to showcase RLMeta.
-The version of RLMeta on the poster is based on the version from the [memoizing failures](/writing/rlmeta-memoize-failures/index.html) article, but I made it smaller and more beautiful to better fit a poster.
+The version of RLMeta on the poster is based on the version from the [memoizing failures](/writing/rlmeta-memoize-failures/index.html) article, but I made it smaller and more beautiful to better fit the poster.
 To be able to finish the poster, I had to stop making changes and put the source code on the poster.
 That was difficult because I felt the need for it to be perfect.
 Eventually I did stop polishing, and left a few items unresolved.